 Learning For Action’s full report, “College Student Mental Wellness in California: A Landscape Scan of Systems, Supports, and What Students Need,” including research methods, complete findings, analysis, and sources supporting this brief, can be accessed here.

-College Futures Foundation will be hosting a live webinar on Wednesday, November 8, 2023, from 11AM-12PM PST, to discuss research from our recent report, Degrees of Distress: How Higher Education Institutions Hurt and Help Student Mental Health, and our new brief, From Persisting to Thriving: How We Can Act Now to Support College Student Mental Wellness, that examines college student mental health through a racial and financial equity lens.
-Expert panelists will reflect on the reports’ findings and share how their work seeks to answer college students’ calls for care.
+College Futures Foundation hosted a live webinar on Wednesday, November 8, 2023, to discuss research from Degrees of Distress: How Higher Education Institutions Hurt and Help Student Mental Health and From Persisting to Thriving: How We Can Act Now to Support College Student Mental Wellness.
+Expert panelists reflected on the reports’ findings and share how their work seeks to answer college students’ calls for care.

 - Tomika Rodriguez, M.Ed., consultant, Learning For Action; co-author, From Persisting to Thriving

 - Dr. Sam Museus, professor in the School of Social Sciences, University of California, San Diego; co-author, Degrees of Distress

 - Dr. Rashida Crutchfield, executive director, Center for Equitable Higher Education; associate professor, Cal State Long Beach

 - Dr. Edward Bush, executive board member, African American Male Education Network and Development (A2MEND); president, Cosumnes River College